RORingBBK/searchkick-demo/README.md

 In order to reindex your model, use:

- * bundle exec rake searchkick:reindex
+ * bundle exec rake searchkick:reindex CLASS=Post